 Sweet Berry Farm is a beloved destination for Islanders and visitors alike.
 Eighty-four acres of the farm was already under conservation easement with ALT; a recent campaign to place an additional 5.49 acres of the farm was completed in March 2021.
 The property is within the Maidford River/Paradise Brook drinking supply watershed, has been farmed continuously since 1939, and is a vital link in the Sakonnet Greenway wildlife habit corridor.
 The property will be used to grow pumpkins and strawberries.
 Our thanks to 270 donors, including the Town of Middletown and the Agricultural Land Preservation Commission, for their support.

 Glen Farm was once part of a vast, 500-acre estate in 1882.
 The 7.5-acre section that will soon be conserved is along Glen Farm Road, a bucolic setting popular with walkers, bikers, and horseback riders.
 The land will continue to be sustainably managed as an essential grazing paddock for horses from the adjacent Glen Farm Stables, and will offer the public a short walking path around the perimeter of the pasture.
 The property is contiguous to a creek that drains into the Sakonnet River, just 500 feet north of Sandy Point Beach.
-Conserving the property helps to protect the creek and the public beach.
+Conserving the property will help protect the creek and the public beach.

 The Cushing Coleman property, located on Ocean Drive, includes the landmark geological formation known as Spouting Rock, which still explodes in high surf.
 It has 3,000 feet of rocky shoreline, natural vegetation, and lawn areas, jutting into the Atlantic Ocean between Bailey’s Beach and Gooseberry Beach.
 The property’s natural features, elevation, and topography provide unique scenic views from the east (Cliff Walk, Bailey’s/Reject’s Beach, and Ocean Avenue), the south (the public waters of Rhode Island Sound), and the west (Gooseberry Island, Ocean Avenue, Gooseberry/Hazard’s Beach, and Gooseberry Cove).
 In addition to the cultural and historic values that its setting provides, it offers other conservation values such as wildlife habitat and coastal water resource protection.
 The conservation easement on the 9.85-acre property was generously donated to ALT.